 - New England Aquarium, Boston MA teams each winter with MA Audubon Society volunteers and staff to rescue and rehabilitate cold-stunned turtles that wash ashore and would die without help.

 - Loggerhead Marinelife Center, Juno Beach, FL

-I’m still building this section, so if you have specific sea turtle education sites you’d like me to consider listing, please send me a note through the Contact Me page.
+If you have sea turtle education sites you’d like me to consider listing, please send me a note through the Contact Me page.
 SEE Turtles.org hosts a wonderful education website geared to grades 6-12.
 Co-founded by internationally known, Dr. Wallace “J.” Nichols, its website has a growing series of lesson plans (more videos coming).
 SEE Turtles.org and its Billion Baby Turtles collaborated to make the video “Sea Turtle Migration,” which introduces us to this critical behavior in the lives of many sea turtles.
 Sea Turtle Restoration Project: Another terrific set of educational materials.
 Teacher handbook and lesson plans, videos, posters, activity and coloring pages, and more.